 First, an ultrasound must be done as soon as possible to confirm the baby’s heart rate, placement, and dating of the pregnancy.
 Then, a doctor will prescribe progesterone, a hormone that naturally occurs when a woman becomes pregnant.
-The abortion pill prevents the body from producing progesterone which is necessary for the fetus to implant in the uterus, so the treatment to reverse the effects of the abortion pill is to replace the progesterone hormone.
-Progesterone can be given as a pill to be taken orally or vaginally or possibly by intramuscular injection, and the treatment will usually continue through the first trimester of pregnancy.
+The abortion pill blocks progesterone that supports the pregnancy.
+Without progesterone, the uterine lining breaks down, resulting in the depravation of oxygen and nutrients to the little human growing inside of you who dies as a result.
+The treatment to reverse the effects of the abortion pill is to replace the progesterone hormone.
+Progesterone can be given orally, vaginally, or by intramuscular injection.
+The treatment will usually continue for at least two- weeks and possibly through the first trimester of pregnancy.

 What is the success rate of abortion pill reversal?

 Initial studies of abortion pill reversal have shown it has a 64-68% success rate.

 Without the treatment, the first abortion pill may fail to abort the pregnancy on its own.
 In other words, the pregnancy may continue even without reversal treatment if you decide not to take the second abortion drug.
 Reversal treatment has been shown to increase the chances of allowing the pregnancy to continue.
 However, the outcome of your particular reversal attempt cannot be guaranteed.

 The abortion clinic said I have to complete the abortion process; is that true?

 No, it is always your choice to change your mind.
 Even if you have started the medication abortion process, reversal may still be a choice for you.
 Call the Abortion Pill Reversal Hotline at 877-558-0333.

 Even though I regret taking the pill, I still cannot keep and raise this baby alone.
 What do I do?